 I did it, so I know.
 But what came through my mind made me appreciate its flexibility.
 "Hey, ---I said to myself--- "what's preventing me from liking this crazy stuff?!
 Indeed, instead on wallowing in a negativity, I could detach my consciousness from it and "consciously like it".

 Do you know what I mean?
 I am talking about consciously insisting on producing "liking" mood, and whatever my 5 senses touch in my life I can envelop into that mood, whether it deserves it or not.

 You see, my capacity to enjoy my life is something that "is", something that counts.
-My memories don't count, and my expectations don't count, they are not a tangible part of my life - unless I am amusing myself with them.
+My memories don't count, and my expectations don't count, they are not a tangible part of my life---unless I am allowing them to be that.

 Birth of Personal Sovereignty

 Ever since those insights occurred to me, life became a subjective game, and I was more than willing to be playful.
 What logically followed was this new-born sense of my personal responsibility, my personal power to choose my intimate reality, and in a much broader sense my personal sovereignty and spiritual freedom.